Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the world.

 Internationally recognized trade compliance training.

 U.S. Customs and Border Protection recently advised importers that they must submit post-summary corrections, with required antidumping and countervailing duty deposits, for entries missing third-country AD/CV cases where the CBP country of origin differs from the Commerce scope country.
 The concern is profound because for nearly a year CBP’s Automated Commercial Environment system did not allow importers to file AD/CV entries with any of the listed third-country case numbers.
 For liquidated entries, CBP encourages voluntary tenders but advises that failure to take immediate action could lead to enforcement.

-Lenny Feldman concentrates his practice in complex issues pertaining to import and export compliance, penalty mitigation, supply chain security (including CTPAT), intellectual property, and other programs.
-He is recognized as a leading authority on CTPAT, served on the CTPAT MSC working group of CBP’s Commercial Customs Operations Advisory Committee, and has counseled hundreds of companies through the certification, validation, and revalidation processes.
+Lenny Feldman is a Senior Member of ST&R who has counseled thousands of companies on creating “comply chains” while increasing efficiencies and lowering costs.
+He concentrates his practice in complex issues pertaining to import and export compliance, valuation, trade preference/country of origin, penalty mitigation, supply chain security (including CTPAT), intellectual property, and other programs involving CBP and other government agencies.
+He is recognized internationally as a leading strategic advisor having co-chaired and served on CBP’s Commercial Customs Operations Advisory Committee under three administrations.

 KRISTEN SMITH is a Member with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
 She leads the firm’s Trade Remedies Practice.
 Ms. Smith has a broad-based international trade and customs practice.
 For more than 20 years she has represented clients in antidumping and countervailing duty cases and litigation both in the U.S. and abroad.
 Her experience includes a number of no-injury determinations before the International Trade Commission and obtaining zero percent AD rates on behalf of clients before the U.S. Department of Commerce.